tryoxiss/atkinson-hyperlegible-pro/README.md

 ## Overview

 Atkinson Hyperlegible Pro is an update to the original typeface designed for The Braille Institute and named after its founder J. Robert Atkinson.
-What makes it different from traditional typography design is that it focuses on letterform distinction to increase character recognition, ultimately improving legibility and readability for low vision readers.
+What makes it different from traditional typography design is that it focuses on letterform distinction to increase character recognition, ultimately improving legibility and readability for low-vision readers.
 The typeface was a Winner of Fast Company’s 2019 Innovation By Design Award.

 * Four fonts, including two weights (regular, bold, italics, italics bold)
 * 1,340 total glyphs across all fonts, 335 per font